 One of the most active and effective groups at the Women's NGO Forum were the indigenous women.
-They organised activities such as workshops and cultural events in the Indigenous Women's Tent.
+They organized activities such as workshops and cultural events in the indigenous Women's Tent.
 After many days of discussion, they also issued a Beijing Declaration of Indigenous Women which comprehensively sets out the major global and national causes of their plight.
 The Declaration, signed by 118 indigenous groups from 27 Southern and Northern countries, is published below.

 1. THE Earth is our mother.
 From her we get our life, and our ability to live.
 It is our responsibility to care for our mother and in caring for our mother, we care for ourselves.
 Women, all females, are the manifestation of Mother Earth in human form.

 2. We, the daughters of Mother Earth, the indigenous women present at the NGO Forum of the UN Fourth World Conference on Women in Beijing, have come together to collectively decide what we can do to bring about a world which we would like our children and our children's children to live in.
 We acknowledge and build upon earlier declarations which evolved from earlier meetings and conferences, like the 1990 Declaration of the Second International Indigenous Women's Conference, the Kari-Oca Declaration of l992, and those of various regional conferences of indigenous women, and the consultations and conferences done in preparation for this Beijing conference.